hs0490/PopularPages/readme.md

 # Popular Pages

 ### Goal
  To find the top 5 facebook pages of a gaming app using FACEBOOK GRAPH API.
-So, It can help the app developer to find the genuine pages where users are more talking about the app.
+Popular Pages will help the app developer to find the popular facebook pages.
+So, developer can get good knowledge people are discussing about the app on these pages.

 ### Output
  1. PDF Report comparing facebook pages in term of LIKES and TALKING_ABOUT_Count (report.pdf).